 It was great moving to Asia at the age of 50.
 I needed a change.
 Now, Toronto—my home town—is multicultural, with about half a million Chinese and some of the world’s best Chinese restaurants.
 In my opinion you shouldn’t move to a country if you don’t like the food.
 I really liked Chinese food and culture—Japanese and Korean culture too, but not as much, and I wasn’t too crazy about Korean food.
-And some of the worst horror stories were from people teaching English in Korea.
+Some of the worst horror stories were from people teaching English in Korea.
 The Japanese seemed more uptight, and because of history I felt more sympathy with the Chinese, who didn’t invade Japan and kill 100,000 people.
 Although I believe around the world—everywhere—most people are good.

 I wanted to go somewhere warm, without snow and ice.
 In Taiwan the weather is hot and humid and rainy like Florida.
 You can go without a jacket almost twelve months of the year.
 I like the night markets and being able to roam the city, anytime, day or night.
 I never saw any crime there, or in China.
 They have the best subway system I’ve ever seen.
 It’s just amazing—very convenient and very crowded.